eth-educators/launch_checklist/README.md

-# launch_checklist
+# Ethereum Staking Launch preparedness checklist
-Staking Experience Checklist - Check as many of these boxes as you can before staking on mainnet
+Staking Experience Checklist - Check as many of these boxes as you can before staking on mainnet.
+These are skills that you ought to have a good understanding of before putting your funds at risk.

 - [ ] Successfully run Medalla +1 month